 The grade point average is a measure of a student's academic achievement.
 Grade point averages are computed by multiplying the grade point earned by the number of credit hours in each course, and then dividing the sum of all grade points obtained by the total number of hours attempted.
-Visit www.uhcl.edu/records for step by step instructions on how to calculate a GPA.

-The cumulative grade point average is based on the grade points earned since admission to UHCL excluding those hours for which grades are shown with asterisk (\) above.
+The cumulative grade point average is based on the grade points earned since admission to UHCL excluding those hours for which grades are shown with asterisk () above.
 GPAs will round at three decimals.
-Grades earned for transferred courses are not calculated into grade point average at the UHCL.
+Grades earned for transferred courses are not calculated into grade point average at UHCL.